tlk00/BitMagic/samples/svfsample05/readme.md

 patterns.

 The second stage shows the later retrieval flow.
 The source vector is no longer used.
-The result-set BLOBs are restored into bit-vectors, the float-vector BLOB is indexed, and gather deserialization restores only the selected positions.
+The deserialization index is restored from its serialized BLOB, result-set BLOBs are restored into bit-vectors, and gather deserialization restores only the selected positions.
 The aggregate values are computed from those restored positions.